librosa/librosa/docs/cache.rst

 Cache configuration
 -------------------
-The cache is implemented on top of `joblib.Memory <https://pythonhosted.org/joblib/memory.html>`_.
+The cache is implemented on top of `joblib.Memory`.
 The default configuration can be overridden by setting the following environment variables

   - `LIBROSA_CACHE_DIR` : path (on disk) to the cache directory